Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ## Compiler Wrappers

 The module collection provides wrappers to the C, C++ and Fortran compilers.
-The command used to invoke these wrappers are listed below.
+The commands used to invoke these wrappers are listed below.

 - `cc`: C compiler
 - `CC`: C++ compiler